 Tips for Eating Real Food on a Tight Budget

-2. Raise your own chickens for eggs if you can!
+- Raise your own chickens for eggs if you can!
 Or find a local farmer with pastured eggs.
 We get our eggs for $3 a dozen.
 Eggs are a very affordable source of protein and can work for breakfast, lunch and dinner.
 I’ll be using a lot of eggs from here on out. (thankfully, we do not have any sensitivities to eggs).
+Read more about how I organize a farm fresh pick up to be delivered to my home for a cooperative.

-3. Make everything from scratch.
+- Make everything from scratch.
 Yes, it will be more work, but it’s likely the only way you can eat real food on a budget.
+If you can’t make it all from scratch, that’s okay – but focus on mainly homemade/from-scratch meals.

-4. Drink water.
+- Drink water.
 Spring for the supplies to make your own kombucha tea if you can fit it in the budget.
 Tea and sugar are pretty cheap – It may only cost a buck or two to make a big batch.
 Kombucha is a great source of nutrition and can be used as supplemental b vitamins, enzymes and probiotics.
 Much more affordable than supplements.
 Skip buying other teas or coffee, as they are not essentials.
 Use wild nettles for tea or grow some mint or chammomile.
 You could even get some mint cuttings from a friend as mint is very easy to grow.
+Even buying bulk bags of herbs is doable on a budget – a 1 lb bag of nettles is about $10 and that can last awhile ( I buy mine through Mountain Rose Herbs).

-10. Learn from those who have gone before you and excelled at living on a tight budget.
+- Learn from those who have gone before you and excelled at living on a tight budget.
 Kerry Ann Foster of Cooking Traditional Foods was able to feed her family on less than $100 per month when her husband was unemployed, by working to create a stockpile for some time.
 In her eBook, ‘Real Food Storage: How To’s & Recipes’, she teaches how to work towards and emergency food storage/stockpile, and offers loads of budget recipes to choose from, all of which are gluten free, many dairy free.
 It’s a lot more starch than I would prefer, but I find the ideas helpful and the recipes adaptable.
 I’ve learned a lot from this eBook and was able to have somewhat of a stockpile prior to my own budget cut.
-You can purchase the eBook here for just $14.99.